gmarte10/projects/linux-app-time-tracker/README.md

 # App Time Tracker

-This is a small person project I made used to track the amount of time spent on apps on a linux machine.
+This is a small personal project I made used to track the amount of time spent on apps on a linux machine.

 ## Installation